Villanova College (Australia)

 Villanova College is a private, Roman Catholic school for boys located in Coorparoo, a southern suburb of Brisbane, Queensland, Australia.
-The school has a non-selective enrolment policy for all years and caters for approximately 1,340 boys in three schools, Junior, Middle and Senior from year five to twelve.
-Established in 1948 by six Irish priests, led by Fr Ben O'Donnell, OSA, who were from the Order of Saint Augustine in the suburb of Hamilton.
-In 1954, due to lack of prospects for growth in Hamilton, the College moved to its present site at Coorparoo.
+The school has a non-selective enrolment policy for all years.
+It caters to approximately 1,500 boys in three schools, Junior, Middle, and Senior from year five to twelve.
+It was established in 1948 by six Irish priests, led by Ben O'Donnell, who was from the Order of Saint Augustine in the suburb of Hamilton.
+In 1954, due to a lack of prospects for growth in Hamilton, the college moved to its present site at Coorparoo.
 The college is a member of the Association of Heads of Independent Schools of Australia (AHISA), The Independent Primary School Heads of Australia (IPSHA) and the Associated Independent Colleges (AIC).